openshift/openshift-client-python/readme.md

 to other client libraries.

 Pros:
 - No additional software needs to be installed on the cluster.
-If oc is available on a box you can ssh to, you are ready to use this API.
+If a system with python support can (1) invoke `oc` locally OR (2) ssh to a host and invoke `oc`, you can use the library.
-- Virtually always up-to-date.
-The version of oc installed on a cluster is always compatible with the version that cluster is running.
-We say "virtually" here because it is possible that oc may deprecate or dramatically change aspects of the command-line interface.
-Thankfully, such changes are extremely rare.
+- Portable.
+If you have python and `oc` working, you don't need to worry about OpenShift versions or machine architectures.
-- No special cases for dynamic / custom resources.
-Every resource is treated as dynamic.
+- Custom resources are supported and treated just like any other resource.
+There is no need to generate code to support them.
-- Low learning curve.
-If you can use oc, you can understand this library quickly.
+- Quick to learn.
+If you understand the `oc` command line interface, you can use this library.

 Cons:
 - This API is not intended to implement something as complex as a controller.
-For example, we haven't even implemented watch functionality.
-This library is intended to dramatically simplify CLI interactions.
-If can't imagine accomplishing the CLI for your use case, this API is probably not for you.
+For example, it does not implement watch functionality.
+If you can't imagine accomplishing your use case through CLI interactions, this API is probably not the right starting point for it.
 - If you care about whether a REST API returns a particular error code, this API is probably not for you.
 Since it is based on the CLI, high level return codes are used to determine success or failure.